ouster-lidar/ouster-sdk/README.rst

 This will save a bag file of recorded data in the current working directory.

 You should copy and save the metadata file alongside your data.
-The metadata file be saved either at the provided path to `roslaunch` or at ``$(ROS_HOME)/<sensor_hostname>.json`` if you did not provide a metadata argument to `roslaunch`.
-If you do not save the metadata file, you will not be able to replay your data later.
+The metadata file will be saved either at the provided path to `roslaunch` or at ``$(ROS_HOME)/<sensor_hostname>.json`` if you did not provide a metadata argument to `roslaunch`.
+If you do not copy over and save your metadata file, you will not be able to replay your data later.

 .. _rosbag record: https://wiki.ros.org/rosbag/Commandline#rosbag_record